 - If your infections are chronic, consider using one suppository each day.

-Although boric acid suppositories are generally safe for adults to use, minor side effects are
+Although boric acid suppositories are generally safe for adults to use,

 You may experience: